 2.4.
-Public and Patient Involvement
+Public and Patient Partnerships/Involvement

 The Irish Cancer Society is dedicated to putting patients, families, survivors, supporters, and the public at the very heart of what we do.
-Public and Patient Involvement (PPI) in the research process ensures that research is meaningful and of benefit to those affected by cancer.
-PPI can be involved at any stage of a research project, from development and design to interpretation and dissemination.
+Public and Patient Partnerships (PPP) or Public and Patient Involvement (PPI) in the research process ensures that research is meaningful and of benefit to those affected by cancer.
+PPP/PPI can be involved at any stage of a research project, from development and design to interpretation and dissemination.

-In line with this commitment, it is expected that all applicants include a detailed PPI plan (and the associated minimum €1,000 budget allocation) and sharing of research findings plan within their application.
-It is strongly recommended that applicants read Appendix 1 'Public and Patient Involvement (PPI) in Research' Guidelines prior to beginning work on an application.
+In line with this commitment, it is expected that all applicants include a detailed PPP/PPI plan (and the associated minimum €1,000 budget allocation) and sharing of research findings plan within their application.
+It is strongly recommended that applicants read Appendix 1 'Public and Patient Partnership (PPP) in Research' Guidelines prior to beginning work on an application.